bartdag/recodoc2/README.rst

   ./manage.py tocrefresh --pname hclient --cname usermail ./manage.py tocview --pname hclient --cname usermail

-The next step is to download the table of contents sections.
+The next step is to download the sections in the table of contents.
 A section is a page listing messages or threads.
-For example, there is one section for each month in a mailing list and one section for each page listing threads in a forum.
+For example, for a mailing list, a section is a page for a month (e.g., the page showing all messages for December 2010).
+For a forum, a section is a page in the forum index (Page 1 for threads 0 to 40, Page 2 for threads 41 to 80, etc.).

 ::

-  # This will download sections in increments of 50.
+  # This will download sections in increment of 50.
 This is recommended.
-  ./manage.py tocdownload --pname hclient --cname usermail --start 0 --end 50 ./manage.py tocdownload --pname hclient --cname usermail --start 50 --end 100 ./manage.py tocdownload --pname hclient --cname usermail --start 100 --end -1 ./manage.py tocview --pname hclient --cname usermail
+  ./manage.py tocdownload --pname hclient --cname usermail --start 0 --end 20 ./manage.py tocdownload --pname hclient --cname usermail --start 20 --end 40 ./manage.py tocdownload --pname hclient --cname usermail --start 40 --end -1 ./manage.py tocview --pname hclient --cname usermail

   # You can also download all sections in one go: